Call for Abstract

-Synthesis of graphene refers to any process for fabricating graphene.
-Mechanical exfoliation is probably the technique to attain single and few layered graphene produces from natural graphite by repeated peeling/exfoliation.
+Synthesis of Graphene refers to any process involving fabrication of Graphene.
+Mechanical exfoliation is probably the technique to attain single and few layered Graphene products from natural graphite by repeated peeling/exfoliation.
 Chemical vapour deposition has techniques for making thin continuous films with thickness control in micro-electronics.
-Plasma enhanced chemical vapour deposition synthesizing large area graphene on copper foils using spin coated PMMA films.
-Graphene heterostructures are synthesized on cobalt substrates by using the molecular beam epitaxial growth.
+Plasma enhanced chemical vapour deposition, synthesizing large area Graphene on copper foils using spin coated PMMA films.
+Graphene hetero-structures are synthesized on cobalt substrates by using the molecular beam epitaxial growth.

 - Track 3-1Mechanical exfoliation